Past Projects

 -

 The Disease Intervention Specialist Training aimed to expand, increase, and sustain the DIS workforce to support jurisdictional communicable disease prevention and response through training and increased collaboration among county health departments.
 The training consisted of online modules with virtual follow-up coaching sessions.
-The use of ProjectECHO®, with its all-teach, all-learn format, engaged the local health departments through didactic teaching and case presentations with discussion and recommendations.
+The use of ProjectECHO® engaged local health departments through didactic teaching and case presentations with discussion and recommendations.
+The Center evaluated participant satisfaction and increased knowledge through surveys embedded throughout the online training and at the end of ProjectECHO® sessions.

 Funder: MT DPHHS, Communicable Disease Control and Prevention Bureau, HIV/STD/HCV Section